TROG's key research areas

-Working with more than 60 cancer treatment centres nationally, as well as with contributing international centres, TROG has launched over 50 trials with the help of over 12,000 patients.
+Working with more than 60 cancer treatment centres across Australia and New Zealand, as well as with contributing international centres, TROG has launched in excess of 90 trials with the help of more than 14,000 patients.
 Over time we have achieved significant improvements in patient care and outcomes.

 Our recent research

 TROG’s latest work has involved studies and projects highly regarded in the international field of cancer research.

 Quality of life for men with prostate cancer: